How to get a cat to use a litter box

 (Image credit: Getty Images)

-If you have questions about litter box usage, or you are facing litter box struggles with your cat, read on to learn more.
+If you have questions about litter box usage, or you are facing litter box struggles, such as training an older cat to use a litter box, read on to learn more.

 Do cats automatically use a litter box?

-Many people say that cats will use a litter box “automatically.”
+Many people say that cats will use a litter box “automatically”.
 While there is some truth to this statement, litter box usage isn’t always quite as automatic as it seems.
-Cats instinctively want to expel their waste in dirt, sand, or dust, in an area where they can scratch around and then bury their urine or feces.
+Cats instinctively want to expel their waste in dirt, sand, or dust, in an area where they can scratch around and then bury their urine or cat poop.

 While a litter box certainly meets these criteria, potted plants and other similar surfaces can also serve as a natural outlet for your cat’s elimination habits.
 Therefore, it’s up to you to ensure that your cat’s litter box is the most appealing or “automatic” place for them to eliminate.